Is Ben Affleck A Terrible Lover? Jennifer Lopez Hints He Lacks Bedroom Skills

 After realizing that she didn’t have to answer the question, she laughed and said, “I could have pleaded the fifth on that one!”

-Lopez hinted that Affleck may not be good in bed, compared to her singer and musicians former flames.
+Lopez hinted that Affleck might not be good in bed, compared to her singer and musicians former flames.
 And, Lopez was not done throwing shade at Ben, either.

 Jennifer revealed that she was the one responsible for his fashion makeover during the two-years relationship.
 She explained that he was open to any and all suggestions when it came to fashion and changing his hair style.